Repeated mergers, mass-gap black holes, and formation of intermediate-mass black holes in nuclear star clusters: Discussion and conclusions

 In this paper, we have presented a semi-analytic framework to investigate hierarchical mergers in dense star clusters, expanding upon the method originally developed in \citet{frsilk2020}.
 Our method allows us to rapidly study the outcomes of hierarchical mergers in dense star clusters and probe how they are effected by the cluster masses, densities, metallicities, and primordial binary fractions and by the different assumptions on the BH mass spectrum and spins.

 We have studied repeated mergers, BHs in the mass gap, and formation of IMBHs in a population of NSCs.
 We have shown that a BH seed can grow up to $\sim 10^3\msun$-$10^4\msun$ as a result of repeated mergers with stellar BHs.
-We have found that the smaller the cluster metallicity is, the larger is the typical final BH mass.
+We have found that the smaller the cluster metallicity, the larger is the typical final BH mass.
 Moreover, we have confirmed that the spin of the BHs tends to decrease with the number of mergers and, as a result, more massive BHs have typically smaller spins.
 We have also found that the primordial binary fraction in massive stars does not have a significant impact on our results, while the choice of the BH spin model is crucial, with low birth spins leading to the production of a larger population of massive BHs.
 We have also illustrated that GW190521 can be born as a result of hierarchical mergers in a NSC.
-Finally, we have discussed that, unlike NSCs, GCs are not massive and dense enough to retain the merger remnant after it is imparted a recoil kick, and the BH seed cannot grow significantly in mass.
+Finally, we have discussed that, unlike NSCs, GCs are not massive and dense enough to retain the merger remnant after a recoil kick is imparted, and a BH seed cannot grow significantly in mass via repeated mergers with other BHs.